Skip to main content

 Filter:

-Durham University Business School recently hosted the third annual International Doctor of Business Administration Conference, focusing on the theme of Sustainability and Innovation.
-Chaired by Professor Karena Yan, Associate Dean (DBAs), the conference brought together global delegates and speakers for a day of insight, innovation, and impact.
+Durham University Business School hosted the third International DBA Conference, led by Professor Karena Yan, with a focus on sustainability and innovation.
+The event welcomed global delegates for a day of insight and impact.

 Photograph of DBA Conference attendees gathered on the main staircase at Waterside